TransitTalk/Transit-Talk/README.md

     * Connect to Localhost:3000 on your browser

 ## Contributor Guide
-To learn more about how to contribute to Caravan's development, check out [our contribution guidelines][contributing].
+To learn more about how to contribute to Transit Talk's development, check out [our contribution guidelines][contributing].

 ### Adding New Modular Settings
 To add a new modular setting to the settings panel (`/settings`), add it as a default in `config/app.yml` and then add the display name of the attribute in